 II.
-PROGRAM DESCRIPTION
+Program Description

-The FRES program invites research proposals that transcend the disciplinary focus and budgetary limitations of core programs in EAR.
-The program will consider proposals about the processes that operate on and control the evolution of the continents, surface environment, and the Earth's interior over spatial scales that range from global through nanometer scale, and over all timescales.
-Understanding the processes, dynamics, and evolution of complex systems is typically beyond the abilities and expertise of the single scientist and may require cooperative interdisciplinary efforts and integration of disparate data sets and outcomes.
+The FRES program invites research proposals that transcend the disciplinary foci and budgetary limitations of disciplinary programs in EAR.
+The program will consider proposals about processes that operate on and control the evolution of the continents, surface environments, and the Earth's interior over all spatial and time scales.
+Understanding the processes, dynamics, and evolution of complex systems is typically beyond the abilities and expertise of a single scientist and may require cooperative interdisciplinary efforts and integration of disparate data sets and outcomes.

-The FRES program will also support projects that are within the bounds of a single research domain but are larger in scope and budget than those typically funded by core programs.
+The FRES program will also support projects that are within the bounds of a single research domain but are larger in scope and budget than those typically funded by disciplinary programs.
 Successful FRES projects will have outcomes that extend beyond those of a single discipline and have relevance to a wider cross-section of Earth science fields.
 Projects may employ any combination of field, laboratory, and computational studies with observational, theoretical, or experimental approaches.

 An essential component of innovation in science is the ability to extrapolate observations and data into new regimes, to develop new hypotheses, or to design new models that can be adapted or applied to broader problems in the Earth sciences.
-FRES thus presents an opportunity to amplify and extend the outcomes of projects funded by EAR core programs.
+FRES thus presents an opportunity to amplify and extend the outcomes of projects funded by EAR programs.

 FRES welcomes collaborations with researchers outside the disciplinary boundaries of EAR to help address questions in line with EAR goals.
-Proposers interested in research that transcends that funded by EAR, for example involving interaction of the continents, critical zone, or Earth's interior with the atmosphere, oceans, oceanic lithosphere, or biosphere, must contact the Program Directors in those fields (e.g. AGS, OCE, or BIO) to ensure co-review of the proposal.
-Likewise, investigators interested in research questions that involve the use of facilities, such as research vessels or aircraft, managed by other NSF organizations must contact the relevant Program Directors in those organizations to ensure co-review of the proposal.
-Proposers must contact by email the relevant Program Directors from other Divisions and the FRES Program Directors to make sure written consent is given from the other programs to co-review the proposal.
-Such programs should also be listed on line 2 of the cover page.
+Proposed projects that transcend what is typically funded by EAR (for example, those with significant atmosphere, ocean, oceanic lithosphere, or biosphere components) may be co-reviewed by other organizations within NSF; proposers should contact the Program Directors in those other organizations to inquire about possible co-review of the proposal.
+Likewise, investigators interested in research questions that involve the use of facilities, such as research vessels or aircraft managed by other NSF organizations, must contact the relevant Program Directors in those organizations.
+Proposers should document these inquiries by sending copies of the relevant correspondence to the FRES program directors.
+Programs for which co-review is requested should also be listed on line 2 of the cover page.